Chikwe Ihekweazu: Early life and education

-Ihekweazu was born to Nigerian-German parents.
-His parents met during protests of the Biafra war in South-Eastern Nigeria.
+Ihekweazu was born to Nigerian and German parents.
+His parents met while they were both studying and beginning their careers in Hamburg, Germany.
 His father was a Nigerian doctor and the mother, a German professor.
-His childhood was in the small university town of Nsukka where he obtained his foundational education; his secondary school education was obtained at the Federal Government College Enugu (FGCE) from 1983 to 1989.
+They moved back to Nigeria in the early 1979s and Chikwe's His childhood was spent in the small university town of Nsukka where he obtained his foundational education; his secondary school education was obtained at the Federal Government College Enugu (FGCE) from 1983 to 1989.